๐Ÿ‡บ๐Ÿ‡ณInternational Organization

 Why This Matters

-When you encounter questions about global governance on the AP exam, you're being tested on more than just what these institutions do—you need to understand why they exist and how they reflect different approaches to managing the international economy.
+When you encounter questions about global governance on an IR exam, you're being tested on more than just what these institutions do.
+You need to understand why they exist and how they reflect different approaches to managing the international economy.
 These organizations embody key concepts like liberal institutionalism, collective action problems, and the tension between national sovereignty and global cooperation.
 Each institution represents a specific response to challenges that no single state can solve alone: financial crises, trade disputes, development gaps, and labor exploitation.

 Don't just memorize acronyms and founding dates.
-Instead, focus on what problem each institution was designed to solve, who holds power within it, and how its structure reflects broader debates about economic governance.
+Focus on what problem each institution was designed to solve, who holds power within it, and how its structure reflects broader debates about economic governance.
 Ask yourself: Is this institution about stability, development, rules-based trade, or coordination among powerful states?
-That conceptual framing will serve you far better on FRQs than a list of facts ever could.
+That conceptual framing will serve you far better on essay questions than a list of facts ever could.

 Financial Stability and Crisis Response